Finitary coding and Gaussian concentration for random fields: Applications and examples

 \subsection{Stochastic chains with unbounded memory}

-A stochastic chain with unbounded memory (SCUM) is a discrete-time stochastic process whose conditional distribution at time $n$ given the past may depend on an unbounded part of the past rather than on a fixed finite window; this class encompasses Markov chains and renewal processes as a special case but also includes genuinely non-Markovian processes.
-More precisely, a SCUM is defined via conditional expectations with respect to the past.
-For each $n \in \Z$, a probability kernel is a function $g_n : \mathcal B \times B^{[-\infty,n-1]} \to [0,1]$ such that, for every $x \in B^{[-\infty,n-1]}$, the map $S \mapsto g_n(S | x)$ defines a probability measure on $\mathcal B$, and for every $S \in \mathcal B$, the map $x \mapsto g_n(S | x)$ is measurable.
-Since we only consider shift-invariant kernels, we drop the index $n$ and simply write $g$.
+A stochastic chain with unbounded memory is a discrete-time process whose conditional distribution at time $n$, given the past, may depend on an unbounded portion of the past rather than on a fixed finite window.
+This class contains Markov chains and renewal processes as special cases, but also includes genuinely non-Markovian processes.
+Such processes are also known as \emph{chains with complete connections} or \emph{$g$-measures}; see \cite{fernandez/maillard/2005}.